MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-po_fx_directed_power_up_callback.md

 When this callback is invoked, the driver typically performs the following high-level tasks:

 - Request a D0 IRP to power up the device.
-- After the D0 IRP completes, call [**PoFxCompleteDirectedPowerDown**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-pofxcompletedirectedpowerdown).
-This implicitly completes the Directed power up transition back to PoFx.
+- After the D0 IRP completes, call [**PoFxReportDevicePoweredOn**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-pofxreportdevicepoweredon).
 - Unblock I/O queues and start processing requests normally.

 Once the driver completes the Directed power up call, it can resume runtime-idle (RTD3) behavior.